 |September 12||At Brownsville with Semmes’ Brigade to protect the South Mountain passes|

 Captain Macon took a section of 10-pounder Parrotts to supprt the advance on Bolivar Heights while 6-poundr guns under Lieutenant Clopton were sent to support Colonel E.B.
-Montague’s 32nd Georgia at Crampton’s Gap
+Montague’s 32nd Virginia Infantry at Crampton’s Gap

 |September 16||Moved south to Harpers Ferry, crossed the Potomac and continued on to halt at Halltown.
 After a short time a courier from General Lee at Sharpsburg ordered the battery back on the march, and it reached Boteler’s Ford at daybreak.|

 Lieutenant Clopton commanded the battery at Sharpsburg while Captain Miles C. Macon was still detached with the section of Parrott Rifles near Harpers Ferry.

 |September 18||Recrossed the Potomac at Boteler’s Ford|

 |October 30||Left the Winchester area to move via Front Royal and Chester Pass to Culpeper Court House|